 It is an unfortunate fact, but technology isn’t always what is best for the environment.
-However, there is a lot that can be done to make technology more green.
-Technology can help us understand how much power we use on a regular basis, and much of the technology we have now is many times more efficient than it was a few years ago.
+However, there is a lot that can be done to make technology greener.
+Technology can help us understand how much power we use regularly, and much of the technology we have now is many times more efficient than it was a few years ago.
 Knowing how to minimize your impact can have a great long-term effect on the environment.

-The Energy Star rating system is one of the most recognizable symbols that tells consumers that the products they are buying are going to be energy efficient.
+The Energy Star rating system is one of the most recognizable symbols that tell consumers that buying products will be energy efficient.

-A refrigerator made between 1993 and 2000 can cost in the neighborhood of $130/year to operate, depending on where you live.
+A refrigerator made between 1993 and 2000 can cost $130/year to operate in the neighborhood, depending on where you live.
 Compared to thethat operates at about $50/year, this can be a difference of almost a half-ton of greenhouse gases released into the environment per year.

 RELATED ARTICLES :